guralbrian/spotify_data/README.md

 To run the code, build the Docker image and then start an RStudio server:

-docker build . -t spotify_analysis
+docker build -t spotify_analysis .

-docker run -e PASSWORD=your_password -v (pwd):/home/rstudio/work -p 8787:8787 --rm spotify_analysis
+docker run -d -p 8787:8787 -e PASSWORD=yourpasswordhere -v $(pwd):/home/rstudio spotify_analysis

 Open your web browser and go to http://localhost:8787.

 Username: rstudio
 Password: your_password

+Note: The `docker run` line uses the argument `-v $(pwd):/home/rstudio` to mount the current working directory to the docker container, then make the relative path to it (within the container) `/home/rstudio`